Package 'mirai'

 Dispatcher

-By default dispatcher = TRUE.
-This launches a background process running dispatcher.
-Dispatcher connects to daemons on behalf of the host and ensures FIFO scheduling of tasks.
-Dispatcher uses synchronisation primitives from nanonext, waiting rather than polling for tasks, which is both efficient (no resource usage) and fully event-driven (having no latency).
+By default dispatcher = "process" launches a background process running dispatcher.
+Dispatcher connects to daemons on behalf of the host and ensures optimal FIFO scheduling of tasks.

-By specifying dispatcher = FALSE, daemons connect to the host directly rather than through dispatcher.
-The host sends tasks to connected daemons immediately in a round-robin fashion.
+Specifying dispatcher = "none", uses the default behaviour without additional dispatcher logic.
+In this case daemons connect directly to the host and tasks are distributed in a round-robin fashion.
 Optimal scheduling is not guaranteed as the duration of tasks cannot be known a priori, hence tasks can be queued at one daemon while other daemons remain idle.
-However, this provides a resource-light approach suited to working with similar-length tasks, or where concurrent tasks typically do not exceed available daemons.
+However, this provides the most resource-light approach, suited to working with similar-length tasks, or where concurrent tasks typically do not exceed available daemons.

 Distributed Computing